A supergeometric approach to Poisson reduction: Actions on

 $J_0$ being a Poisson map corresponds to equality of the left-most terms, and $J_0$ being $\delta (\h)$-equivariant corresponds to equality of the right-most terms. \end{proof}

 \begin{remark} If $\psi$ is a morphism of DGLAs with Poisson moment map, then $J_0$ is a Poisson map.
 This is clear from the Lemma \ref{mopois} together with Lemma \ref{poismap}. \end{remark}

-In the rest of this section we use the correspondence between degree $1$ $N$-manifolds and vector bundles in order to interpret in classical terms the action $\psi$. \begin{lemma} Let $A\rightarrow M$ be a vector bundle.
+In the rest of this section we use the correspondence between degree $1$ $N$-manifolds and vector bundles in order to interpret in classical terms the action $\psi$. {The following interpretation of vector fields appears in the literature, see for instance in \cite{vorQ}\cite{MR2768006}.
+We provide a proof for completeness.} \begin{lemma} Let $A\rightarrow M$ be a vector bundle.
 There are canonical, bracket preserving identifications

-\end{lemma} \begin{proof} We have $C_0(A[1])=C^{\infty}(M)$ and $C_1(A[1])=\Gamma(A^*)= C^{\infty}_{lin}(A)$, where the latter denotes the fiber-wise linear functions on $A$. ${\chi}_{-1}(A[1])\oplus {\chi}_0(A[1])$ acts on $C_{-1}(A[1])\oplus C_0(A[1])$, hence it also acts (by non-graded derivations) on the functions on $A$ which are at most linear on the fibers.
+\end{lemma} \begin{proof} We have $C^{\infty}_0(A[1])=C^{\infty}(M)$ and $C^{\infty}_1(A[1])=\Gamma(A^*)= C^{\infty}_{lin}(A)$, where the latter denotes the fiber-wise linear functions on $A$. ${\chi}_{-1}(A[1])\oplus {\chi}_0(A[1])$ acts on $C^{\infty}_{-1}(A[1])\oplus C^{\infty}_0(A[1])$, hence it also acts (by non-graded derivations) on the functions on $A$ which are at most linear on the fibers.
 Since functions on $A$ which are at most linear on the fibers generate (up to completion issues) $C^{\infty}(A)$, we conclude that we can view vector fields on $\cM$ of degree $-1$ and $0$ as vector fields on $A$, and that this correspondence preserves the Lie bracket operation on vector fields.

 Concretely, ${\chi}_{-1}(A[1])$ acts by annihilating $C^{\infty}(M)$ and acts on $\Gamma(A^*)$ by contraction with an element of $\Gamma(A)$. ${\chi}_0(A[1])$ acts preserving the fiberwise constant and the fiberwise linear functions on $A$. \end{proof}